harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/download-and-copy-artifacts-using-the-command-step.md

 ---
-title: Use the Command step to download or copy artifacts and configs or run scripts
+title: Use the Command step to download or copy artifacts and configs, or run scripts
 description: This topic show you how to use the Command step in SSH and WinRM deployments to run commands on one or more target hosts.
-sidebar_position: 4
+sidebar_position: 3
-helpdocs_topic_id: 4dot4qo5l4
-helpdocs_category_id: y6gyszr0kl
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

 The Command step can be used in SSH and WinRM deployments to run commands on all target hosts.

 You can run a script on all hosts, download the deployment artifact, or copy the artifact or config.

-You can also use the Command step on Deployment Template deployments.
-Since a Deployment Template can be used on any host type, the Command step can only be run on the Delegate.
+You can also use the Command step on deployment template deployments.
+Since a deployment template can be used on any host type, the Command step can only be run on the delegate.

 ## Command step summary